 Tuition reimbursement is a fairly common way for hospitals to attract and retain quality nurses, especially in areas where demand is high.
+It also ensures that their healthcare works are highly educated and trained.
 Typically, employees don’t qualify for tuition reimbursement until they have worked for the employer for at least six months.

 Tuition reimbursement is most common for nursing students who already have some type of licensure, whether they are LPNs working towards becoming RNs or RNs pursuing further education.
 It is rare to find an employer willing to reimburse nursing tuition if you are not already employed as a nurse.

 Rather than taking out a ton of student loan debt, tuition reimbursement can make up the difference between what you’d have to pay with loans, and what your employer might pay.